US STOCKS-S&P 500 on track for best week in three months

 By Edward Krudy

-NEW YORK, March 16 The S&P 500 inched higher on Friday in its best week in three months as two slightly softer economic reports, although curbing gains, were unable to shake the optimism over the U.S. economy that has helped drive stocks to near four-year highs.
+NEW YORK, March 16 The S&P 500 edged higher on Friday in its best week in three months as two slightly softer economic reports, although capping gains, were unable to shake the optimism over the U.S. economy that has helped drive stocks to near four-year highs.

 "The broad equity market here in the U.S. - as well as overseas - is an indicator of an improving U.S. economy as well as continued support from monetary authorities across the globe," said Chad Morganlander, portfolio manager at Stifel, Nicolaus & Co, in Florham Park, New Jersey.